Cyber in California: The California Pentest

 In the contemporary cybersecurity landscape, the threat landscape has evolved exponentially.
 Cyberattacks are not only more sophisticated but also increasingly pervasive, targeting a broad spectrum of entities ranging from government agencies to private enterprises.
 Ransomware attacks, data breaches, and espionage attempts are among the prevalent threats faced by organizations in California.

-The inter connectedness of critical infrastructure with the internet has expanded the attack surface, posing challenges for maintaining a robust defense.
+The inter-connectedness of critical infrastructure with the internet has expanded the attack surface, posing challenges for maintaining a robust defense.
 The energy sector, in particular, faces the risk of disruption, with power generation plants vulnerable to cyber threats that could impact the state’s electricity supply.
 Read on for more on the california pentest…

 The Tech Titans: A Prime Cybersecurity Target